ShivaKumar663/PRN_Sequence_Generator/README.md

-When the id_rst is low then rd_en will set to high and based on the PRN Id, the initial condition will be assigned at the output, later it will be passed to the next module i.e. PRN Sequence generator.
-The code is attached to Annexure_I
+When the id_rst is low then rd_en will set to high and based on the PRN Id, the initial condition will be assigned at the output, later it will be passed to the next module i.e. PRN Sequence generator

- Simulation Result of the PRN_ID Selector